julianperrott/Blog/blog/content/post/Unmanaged Oracle Client on Docker For Windows 2016 With IIS and a DotNet 4.5 Application.md

 ##### Example Dockerfile for v12 64 bit

-The only real difference is I am not setting the app pool to allow 32 bit.
+The only real difference is that I am not setting the app pool to allow 32 bit.

 <pre class="prettyprint">
 	FROM microsoft/iis